LxOmbre/Squadia-Movies/README.md

 # Squadia Movies

 Squadia Movies is a personal project created as part of my journey to learn web development.
-I started learning HTML and CSS on **December 18, 2024**, and this project serves as a practical exercise to apply the concepts I've learned so far.
+I started learning HTML and CSS on December 18, 2024, and this project serves as a practical exercise to apply the concepts I've learned so far.
+I also aim to post a new project every week to keep track of my progress.

 ## Features